natalledm/wishlist-eika/README.md

-# Shopping List for EIKA!
+# Shopping List for EIKA

 To run (for now) use `npm start`.